Make the patient experience part of your strategy and provide patients with the pricing transparency they want.

 With healthcare spending on the rise, employers are tasked with trying to control costs, which is often passed on to the insured with an increase in premiums and deductibles.
 A Dark Daily white paper stated that annual premiums for individual coverage increased by 3%.2 In an effort to keep premiums low but keeping the cost burden off the insurance company, we have seen a steady increase in deductibles.
 And a Quadax white paper stated, “back in 2009, the average deductible was $533 for a single person, but has since risen by over 150% to $1,350 in 2018.”3

 The same Dark Daily white paper also reported that the uninsured rate among working-age adults in the U.S. increased to 15.5% in 2019.
 And, among the 19 states that have not expanded their Medicaid programs, 21.9% of residents remain uninsured.
 In essence, increasing premiums and deductibles along with the un-or under insured have given rise to an overall increasing level of patient responsibility.

-As such, there are now states legislating to protect patients from surprise billing – the financial result of a patient receiving in-network care by an out-of-network provider (including ER provider, anesthesiologist, radiologist, and pathologist), often the bill being the difference between the charged and the allowed amount of a service.
-(Read our blog on Surprise Billing Legislation.)
-Patients are demanding more price transparency – so much so that hospitals and some labs are now posting what they charge for services on their website in response to this legislation.
+As such, CMS is now legislating to protect patients from surprise billing – the financial result of a patient receiving in-network care by an out-of-network provider (including ER provider, anesthesiologist, radiologist, and pathologist), often the bill being the difference between the charged and the allowed amount of a service.
+Patients are demanding more price transparency, so hospitals and some labs are now required to post what they charge for services on their website in response to this legislation.

 REAL WORLD PROVIDER CHALLENGES